vives-projectwerk2-2019/game-frontend/README.md

 npm install
 ```

+You can create a `.env` file that contains the configuration for the application to run. (see `.env.example` for an example configuration)

 ## Running development setup

 ```shell
 npm run dev
 ```

+This will start a server on [http://localhost:3000](http://localhost:3000), and will watch JavaScript files for changes and will recompile them when changed.

 ## Building production sources

 ```shell
 npm run build-prod
 ```

+This will only build the JavaScript files into the `/dist` directory.
+The compiled files will be optimized for production environments.

 ## 1. Uitleg